Working allows you to provide for yourself and your family, to help you integrate into society and to meet other people.

 Pay your monthly rent and utilities on time each month.

 Pay your monthly rent and utilities on time each month.
 Your rent is specified in the lease, throughout its duration.
-The landlord has the right to increase the rent once a year in order to adjust for inflation[?] (indexation).
+The landlord has the right to increase the rent once a year in order to adjust for inflation[do action=”tooltips”]Increase in prices.[/do] (indexation).

 When you move into a flat or house, the landlord may ask you to provide a security deposit.
 It may not exceed two months of rent (three months if you pay in instalments).
-The security deposit is in principle paid to an escrow account [?].
+The security deposit is in principle paid to an escrow account [do action=”tooltips”]A special bank account opened in the names of the landlord and the tenant, into which the security deposit must be made.
+This account is “frozen” throughout the term of the lease.
+The signatures of both the landlord and the tenant are required to withdraw money from this account.[/do].

 Keep the flat or house in good condition; in other words, perform regular upkeep work to ensure the home does not deteriorate, and keep it in its initial condition.